IBM/BluePic/Docs/OpenWhisk.md

     ./bluepic.sh --reinstall

-You will also need to set configuration variables (auth creds, etc...) inside of the `local.env` file.
+You will also need to set configuration variables (e.g. cloudant credentials, object storage credentials, etc.) inside of the `local.env` file.
 All of these values can be obtained from the `Connections` tab when viewing the Bluemix app with your provisioned services.

 For `Cloudant` you will need:
 * username (with read/write access)